Arcadia Charter School: Renewable energy

 Artech is on a team called Minnesota Schools Cutting Carbon, which is a team of 100 different schools in Minnesota reducing as much energy as possible in 3 years.

 Solar panels

 During the summer of 2008, Artech installed a 2.8 Kilowatt solar panel system, and has since seen a decrease in electrical bills.

 Greenhouse

 The greenhouse has been operating for 10 years and began as student led project.
 It is run through a 3 quarter long seminar that includes growing seedlings, writing a newsletter, and operating the greenhouse.
+During the expansion of the school in 2019, the Arcadia greenhouse was temporarily removed.
+In 2023, the greenhouse was relocated to the north side of the property.

 Sustainable energy ("green") team

 Indeed, Artech also has a team focused solely on reducing the school's impact on the environment, lowering energy bills, and reducing the trash coming from the school.
 Some ideas they have for accomplishing these tasks are installing a Wind turbine, taking out light fixtures, and collecting runoff water.

 Student population

 Arcadia Charter School currently holds roughly 120 students and 93.3% of whom are white.
 22% of students are on a special education program.